 Although The Queen had, as was customary, offered her new son-in-law the title of Earl, it was turned down.
 Anne’s two children, Peter (born 1977) and Zara (born 1981) therefore became the first grandchildren of a Sovereign to bear no title.

-In 1989, Princess Anne and Mark Philips, whose marriage had been under strain for some years, announced their separation.
+In 1989, Princess Anne and Captain Mark Philips, whose marriage had been under strain for some years, announced their separation.
 They were divorced in 1992.
-On 12 December 1992, Anne married Timothy Laurence, a commander in the Royal Navy.
+On 12 December 1992, Anne married Timothy Laurence, then a commander in the Royal Navy who later rose to become an admiral.
 They were married at Crathie Kirk, near Balmoral Castle, in Scotland, choosing to marry north of the border because the Church of England did not allow divorced people to remarry in its churches.

-Anne is a popular and hard-working royal, carrying out over 700 engagements a year, more than any member of the royal family.
+Anne is popular and hard-working, carrying out over 700 engagements a year, more than any member of the Royal Family.
 She is involved with over 200 charities and organisations, and has been the president of Save the Children since 1970.
-She is closely associated with the work of St John's Ambulance and is a British representative on the International Olympic Committee.
+She is closely associated with the work of St John’s Ambulance and is a British representative on the International Olympic Committee.

 She occasionally stands in for The Queen at funerals of foreign dignitaries and travels abroad on behalf of the UK at least three times a year.